pantor/frankx/README.md

 # Inverse kinematic with target, initial joint angles, and Null space configuration
 q_new = Kinematics.inverse(x_new.vector(), q, null_space)

-print('New position: ', x_new)
-print('New joints: ', q_new)
+print(f"New position: {x_new}")
+print(f"New joints: {q_new}")
 ```

 ## Documentation

 An auto-generated documentation can be found at [https://pantor.github.io/frankx/](https://pantor.github.io/frankx/).
 Moreover, there are multiple examples for both C++ and Python in the [examples](https://github.com/TimSchneider42/franky/tree/master/examples) directory.
 We will add a more detailed documentation once franky reaches v1.0.

 ## Development